 The proven success of such methods in the treatment for erectile dysfunction is usually presented via advertising, mostly anecdotes from the endorsers themselves.
 There has been no known absolute scientific proof of these claims, but there are indeed various ways to help men enhance their penises.

 These procedures range from exercises, stretching devices, medicinal remedies (both herbal and non-herbal) to temporarily enhance sexual pleasure with impotence, to more extreme measures such as permanent (yet sometimes risky) surgical procedures.

 The most common symptom of erectile dysfunction is the inability to maintain a full erection, except during sleep.
-The most leading causes of an erectile dysfunction range from anti-depressants (SSRIs), smoking (nicotine), neurogenic disorders (e.g. Parkinson’s disease, Alzheimer’s disease, stroke), psychological disorders (e.g. performance anxiety, stress, depression, personality disorders), surgery that is likely to damage nerves and blood vessels that function in a male patient’s erectile state, and ageing.
+The most leading causes of an erectile dysfunction range from anti-depressants (SSRIs), smoking (nicotine), neurogenic disorders (e.g. Parkinson’s disease, Alzheimer’s disease, stroke), psychological disorders (e.g. performance anxiety, stress, depression, personality disorders), a surgery that is likely to damage nerves and blood vessels that function in a male patient’s erectile state, and aging.

 Probably the most common treatment for erectile dysfunction is the blue and diamond-shaped pill called Viagra, mainly due to its attributions in popular culture, especially in film and literature.